PedroBern/react-native-collapsible-tab-view/documentation/README_TEMPLATE.md

 ### useCollapsibleStyle

-Hook to access some key styles that make the whole think work.
+Hook to access some key styles.
 You can use this to get the progessViewOffset and pass to the refresh control of scroll view.

 ```tsx
 const {